openhab/openhab-js/README.md

 openHAB-JS exports the excellent [JS-Joda](#https://js-joda.github.io/js-joda/) library via the `time` namespace, which is a native JavaScript port of the same API standard used in Java for `java.time`.
 Anywhere that a native Java `ZonedDateTime` or `Duration` is required, the runtime will automatically convert a JS-Joda `ZonedDateTime` or `Duration` to its Java counterpart.

+The exported JS-Joda library is also extended with convenient functions relevant to openHAB usage.

 Examples:
 ```javascript
 var now = time.ZonedDateTime.now();